-Though her roots were grounded in Cleveland, Asha resettled in Cincinnati, ultimately graduating from the University of Cincinnati with her bachelor’s degree in communications, a minor in women’s and gender studies, as well as a certificate in public relations.
+Though her roots are grounded in Cleveland, OH, Asha currently resides in Cincinnati, OH, graduating from the University of Cincinnati with her bachelor’s degree in communications, a minor in women’s and gender studies, as well as a certificate in public relations.
 Following her undergraduate career, she pursued a profession in banking, quickly ascending the corporate ladder.
-Despite finding success in her career, Asha felt increasingly dissatisfied with her life and began to struggle significantly with her mental health.
-In 2017, Asha began her journey of self-discovery, departing from the corporate world, further pursuing her purpose in life to reconnect with her artistic practice and passion for the arts.
+Despite success in her career, Asha felt increasingly dissatisfied with her life and began struggling with her mental health.
+In 2017, Asha started her journey of self-discovery, departing from the corporate world to reconnect to her artistic practice and passion for the arts.